 The final option is a boat from Manila to Coron and then a ferry boat from Coron to El Nido.
 This is the easiest and cheapest way to travel between the two Palawan islands.
 Total journey time from Manila is about 2 days.

 If you have been elsewhere in the Philippines before coming to El Nido you’ll have got used to cheap prices for food and accommodation, you’ll not find these in El Nido.
-Accommodation is comparatively expensive, however, you can shop around, there are plenty of hotels and most can be booked online via Agoda and other websites.
+Accommodation is comparatively expensive, however, you can shop around, there are plenty of hotels and most can be booked online.
 If you prefer somewhere a bit quieter there are a number of beachfront resorts along the Taytay – El Nido National Highway to the south of the main town.
 I had a very enjoyable stay at the Telesfora Beach Cottages.

 I managed to get a deal here which included breakfast and evening meal of traditional Filipino dishes with rice.
 Teleflora also organises daily boat trips with the boat collecting from the beachfront outside.
 This saves you having to travel into El Nido to board your boat.